vwteng/info344-class-code/lab4-provisioning/README.md

 common to see automated setup scripts and workflows in the industry that allow us to deploy sites and a massive scale.

-The thing to emphasize is that a provisioning script separates the base VM image from the application software you need to put on top of it.
-This keeps things flexible, as you can migrate to using Ubuntu 16.04 once it’s released, but still run your same provisioning script to configure it (assuming they don’t make any backwards-incompatible changes in 16.04!).
+A provisioning script separates the base VM image from the application software you need to put on top of it.
+This keeps things flexible.
+You can migrate to using Ubuntu 16.04 once it’s released, but still run your same provisioning script to configure it (assuming they don't make any backwards-incompatible changes in 16.04!).
 If you created a new pre-configured image using Packer, you’d have to rebuild that once Ubuntu 16.04 is released.